 Pianist Fred Sturm has specialized in the music of Latin America, and of Brazilian composer Heitor Villa-Lobos in particular, for over twenty-five years.
-During the past decade, he has turned his attention to the music of Mexican composers, with special emphasis on the music of Federico Ibarra, performing all of Ibarra’s works over a series of concerts devoted to music of Mexico and Spain.
+During the past couple decades, he has turned his attention to the music of Mexican composers, with special emphasis on the music of Federico Ibarra, performing all of Ibarra’s works over a series of concerts devoted to music of Mexico and Spain.
 In spring of 2012, he completed a project recording the works of Ibarra, with the CD Federico Ibarra, Music for Piano, released on September 30, 2012.

 In response to that recording, Ibarra wrote, “In your recording I find a complete understanding of the pieces with respect to form, and what a variety of colors you draw from the instrument!
 Your tone faithfully captures the thought, and I find your control of dynamics faithful to the score from the violent volcanic eruptions of some movements to the tasteful irony and elegance of Sonata 0.
 In sum, I thank you deeply for your interpretation of my music.”